devchidy/portfolio/README.md

 ## 📄 License

-This project is private and maintained by Oladele David Temitope.
+This project is private and maintained by Nduka Ofoegbu.

 ---

 **Built with ❤️ using React, TypeScript, and Tailwind CSS**